datahub-project/datahub/metadata-ingestion/source_docs/mssql.md

 This plugin extracts the following:

-- List of databases, schema, tables and views
+- Databases, schema, tables and views and associated metadata
 - Column types associated with each table/view

 ## Quickstart recipe